Understanding Literary Styles

 • How can I alter my life, character, or actions based on what I learned?

-Interested in learning more about wisdom literature, check out A Heart for Wisdom: A Study Guide & 24-Day Reading Plan on Job, Proverbs, & Ecclesiastes.
+Interested in learning more about wisdom literature?
+Check out A Heart for Wisdom: A Guide to Studying Wisdom Literature that helps you make sense of Job, Proverbs, & Ecclesiastes.

 5. PROPHECY

 God used hand-selected prophets to communicate messages from Him.
-There were hundreds of prophets throughout Jewish history, 16 of whom would have their own named books in the Old Testament.
+There were hundreds of prophets throughout Jewish history, 16 of whom would have their own named books in the Old Testament (Isaiah through Malachi).

 How is it unique?